jrtka668/Hello-World/README.md

 Hello,
-My name is james and I want to go home.
+My name is James and I want to go home.